open-telemetry/opentelemetry-js-api/docs/tracing.md

 ### Span Relationships

 One of the most important aspects of spans is their relationships to each other.
-For instance, if one span describes an incoming request which makes a database call, it may be useful to trace the database call as a separate span which is a child of the original request span.
+For instance, if one span describes an incoming request which makes a database call, it is recommended to trace the database call as a separate span which is a child of the original request span.
 In order to do this, when we create a span we can tell OpenTelemetry which span to use as its parent using a mechanism called _Context_.

 Context is a very important part of the OpenTelemetry API which cannot be adequately explained in a single paragraph.
 To read more about context, see the [context documentation](context.md).